 With Pastor Robinson’s leadership and commitment of the Brooks congregation, several major modernizations to the church and surrounding property have occurred.
 This includes the paving of the church’s parking lot, renovations to the church’s kitchen and installation of new church signage.
 In 2010, Brooks launched its “Kingdom Agenda” initiative to get the church out of debt in 18 months.
 With God’s blessings and the congregation’s devotion, Brooks successfully paid off its debt in 10 months.
 On May 23, 2012, Brooks burned its mortgage.

-Great strides in the areas of ministry, membership, service, and worship are being realized under the leadership of Pastor Robinson, including: Two hundred and thirty new disciples have given their lives to Jesus Christ and have been added to the church’s roll.
+Great strides in the areas of ministry, membership, service, and worship are being realized under the leadership of Pastor Robinson, including: Two hundred and sixty-five new disciples have given their lives to Jesus Christ and have been added to the church’s roll.
 God has moved many members to become more involved in the ministries of the church.
 We have successfully established a thriving children’s church – “K.I.D.S. in Divine Study”.
 The Young Adult and United Methodist Women ministries have been re-established.
 We have created a “Senior Circle” ministry.
 Brooks continues to make technological and media advances for the purpose of spreading God’s word.
 These include: On-line Worship streaming and On-Demand streaming archives and Live Chat capabilities.
 Through its On-line Worship Brooks reaches 100’s of viewers in over 15 countries per month.
 Readers continue to enjoy the spreading of God’s Word through the reading of the church newsletter, “The Torch”.
 The church Facebook page continues to be a very popular way for Brooks to share its upcoming events and worship experiences.